pkg/sftp/README.md

  * currently all traffic with the server is seralised, this can be improved by allowing overlapping requests/responses.
  * there is way too much duplication in the Client methods.
 If there was an unmarshal(interface{}) method this would reduce a heap of the duplication.
  * implement integration tests by talking directly to a real opensftp-server process.
 This shouldn't be too difficult to implement with a small refactoring to the sftp.NewClient method.
-These tests should be gated on an -sftp.integration test flag.
+These tests should be gated on an -sftp.integration test flag. _in progress_

 contributing
 ------------